Navigating VAT for Private Healthcare Providers: Understanding Compliance and Best Practices

 Not all healthcare services are subject to VAT.
 Taxable services are those that attract VAT at the standard or reduced rate.
 For instance, some cosmetic procedures fall under this category.

 In contrast, exempt supplies include essential medical treatments provided by qualified health professionals.
 These can comprise services offered by NHS hospitals or private practitioners.
-Understanding which services are exempt helps you determine what VAT to charge your patients.
+Understanding which services are exempt helps you determine what VAT to charge your patients, often supported by accountants in London.

 Criteria for VAT Exemptions in Medical Care